dmarrero98/dmarrero98/README.md

 Computer Science Major
 -----------------
 Air Force Vet actively pursuing a CS Major!
+Started to teach myself coding a couple years ago but life demanded my attention else where.
+Thankful to be here and able to study this exciting trade once again!

 * 🌍  I'm based in Central Florida
 * ✉️  You can contact me at [dmarrero98@gmail.com](mailto:dmarrero98@gmail.com)